 If you have severe, recurring attacks, preventive treatment may stop future attacks or reduce their severity.
 Many of the drugs used for prevention were originally used for other conditions, such as high blood pressure.

 See a neurologist experienced with treating pregnant women.
-She'll prescribe a medicine in the lowest dose needed to help you and likely recommend some kind of talk therapy.
+They'll prescribe a medicine in the lowest dose needed to help you and likely recommend some kind of talk therapy.
 Relatively safe medications for migraines include high blood pressure medicines like beta-blockers, such as metoprolol (Lopressor, Toprol XL) and propranolol (Inderal LA, Inderal XL, InnoPran XL), and calcium channel blockers like verapamil.